Today is the last day when you can buy advertising options for the reduced price. Here are the offers:

 First of all, I’d like to thank Matt for his contribution.

-If you want to help me out, if you like what I write, if you want to support my dream, you can do so here.
+Secondly, if you wish to help me out, you can do so here.

 A couple of weeks ago I almost gave up on this blog, on writing, on basically everything I was.
 Quite a strange moment.
 I was afraid that I might never become what I’ve always wanted to be.